jet/equinox/README.md

     - no additional roundtrips to the store needed at either the Load or Sync points in the flow
     - support, (via `UnionContractEncoder`) for the maintenance of multiple co-existing snapshot schemas in a given stream (A snapshot isa Event)
     - compaction events typically do not get deleted (consistent with how EventStore works)
+- (Azure CosmosDb-specific, WIP) Snapshotting support: Command processing can by optimized by employing a snapshot document which maintains a) (optionally) a rendition of the folded state b) (optionally) batches of events to fold into the state in a
+	- no additional roundtrips to the store needed at either the Load or Sync points in the flow
+	- when coupled with ther cache, a typical read is a point read with an etag, costing 1 RU
+	- A snapshot isa Document, but not an Event
+	- snapshot events can safely be deleted; they'll get regenerated in the course of normal processing
+	- A given snapshot will typically only contain a single version of the snapshot
 - Extracted from working software; currently used for all data storage within Jet's API gateway and Cart processing.
 - Significant test coverage for core facilities, and per Storage system.